solvebio/solvebio-python/solvebio/cli/tutorial.md

     Dataset.get_by_full_path('acme:test-vault:/path/to/my/dataset')

-Similarly, to retrieve a publicly available dataset, run:
+Similarly, to retrieve a publicly available dataset, use the `solvebio` account domain, the `public` vault, and the appropriate dataset path:

     Dataset.get_by_full_path('solvebio:public:/ICGC/3.0.0-23/Donor')